songyandong/documentation/api/README.md

 ## **GetJobProgress**
 **Description**
 Get the progress of a task.
-In the POSS interface, there are some methods that are asynchronous, returning a Task id after the call, and then the user can use this method to get the progress of the task.
+In the PPIO interface, there are some methods that are asynchronous, returning a Task id after the call, and then the user can use this method to get the progress of the task.

 **Parameters**
 |Parameters|Type|Default|Description|